meldridge/meldridge.github.io/posts/_posts/2019-08-06-How-to-pass-the-OSCP.md

 ### SSH - 22

-Unless you get a MOTD or a broken sshd version, you are SOOL and this is likely just a secondary access point once you break something else.
+Unless you get a MOTD or a broken sshd version, you are SooL and this is likely just a secondary access point once you break something else.

 ### Email - 25, 110/995 or 143/993